dwellir-public/snap-polkadot/TESTING.md

 For each of Kusama, Westend and Rococo
 1. Clean the environment as described in the [preparation section](#preparations-before-running-tests)
 1. Run [edge tests](#test-initial-installation)

+### Testing with snapstore

+If you need to test stuff related to snapstore you can use the following steps:

+1. Upload to a branch (lives for 30 days) snapcraft upload <snap>
+   snapcraft release <rev> channel latest/edge/my-tests

+2. sudo snap install snap --channel latest/edge/my-tests